awsdocs/amazon-ecs-developer-guide/doc_source/example_user_data_scripts.md

 **Note**
 The docker run command in the systemd unit file below contains the required modifications for `SELinux`, including the `--privileged` flag, and the `:Z` suffixes to the volume mounts\.

 You can use this script for your own container instances \(provided that they are launched from an CentOS 7 AMI\), Be sure to replace the `ECS_CLUSTER=default` line in the configuration file to specify your own cluster name \(if you are not using the `default` cluster\)\.
-For more information about launching container instances, see [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.
+For more information about launching container instances, see [Launching an Amazon ECS container instance](launch_container_instance.md)\.

 ```
 #!/bin/bash